In this guide to eating out with food allergies, chefs share their best tips to help you have a safe meal and an enjoyable experience.

 - A little gratitutde goes a long way!

-Be vocal about your allergies ASAP
+Be upfront about your allergies right away

 If you don’t get the feeling that the server is taking your allergies seriously or doesn’t understand the importance of what you are saying, ask to speak with the chef.
 If you get the same feeling from the chef, you might be better off going elsewhere.